Daniel-Krueger/daniel-krueger.github.io/_posts/2021-03-15-series-expert-guide-part-7.md

 This is the part 7 of my “Building Business Processes with WEBCON BPS – an expert guide” in WEBCON BPS.
 In the [previous part](/posts/2021/series-expert-guide-part-6) we created the sub workflow to assign tasks to the workflow responsible.
 Our workflow item list may contain the same responsible multiple times, so we need to create another item list with the distinct responsible persons.
 This will be used to start the sub workflows.
 At the same time this will be a small dashboard.

+{: .notice--info}
+**Tip:** If you are a seasoned WEBCON BPS Designer you can scroll through this text and look out for boxes like this one.
+These contain tips / summaries and the like.
+You may find some useful information without reading everything.

 # Responsible persons list
 The responsible persons list is simple, we only need a field for the responsible.
 Since we want to use this as a dashboard too, we add two other fields, one for storing the workflow and one other which will be used to show the current state and provide an option to jump into the workflow.
 {% include figure image_path="/assets/images/posts/series-expert-guide/2021-02-23-21-20-53.png" alt="Definition of the responsible list" caption="Definition of the responsible list" %}